marijnvandevoorde/dust-labs/nuclino/import-script/readme.md

 ## Dependencies

-- axios: For making HTTP requests to Zendesk and Dust APIs
+- axios: For making HTTP requests to Nuclino and Dust APIs
 - dotenv: For loading environment variables
-- p-limit: For limiting the number of concurrent operations
+- Bottleneck: For limiting the number of concurrent operations

 ## Dev Dependencies